elmundio87/terraform_validate_bdd/README.md

 I use a global steps.py file that is compatible with multiple cloud providers.

 If you want to add your own steps in a custom feature, refer to the [Lettuce documentation](http://lettuce.it/)

+## Usage

+1. Set up a python virtual environment and activate it
+2. Run `./test.sh`